raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> undefined
 ```

 We have found another way to write an invertible function that appends or removes a specific value from a list.
-We can generalize this ideqa and add it to `R`:
+We can generalize this idea and add it to `R`:

 ```javascript
 const R = {